 Comcast is expanding service to more than 490 homes in rural areas of Corcoran.
-Comcast will invest approximately $1.2 million, to bring the entire suite of Xfinity and Comcast Business services Corcoran.
+Comcast will bring the entire suite of Xfinity and Comcast Business services Corcoran.
 Please continue to visit the Comcast Twin Cities local blog for updates on construction timelines and when Xfinity services will be available in your neighborhood.

 This webpage aims to serve as your go-to resource for FAQs and product information.
 We want to ensure everyone is well-informed, so please review the entire site.
 You can also use the below jump links to take you to a specific section of the page.

 During the locate work to identify underground utilities, Comcast’s construction business partner will submit the appropriate requests via 811 to require utility owners to locate their infrastructure in your neighborhood’s public right-of-way and utility easements.
 Separate crews from the appropriate utilities will mark the ground with locate flags and paint to indicate where infrastructure currently exists so the new construction does not disturb or damage existing lines.

 The markings consist of different colors to reflect each type of infrastructure in a certain area (see below chart).
 It is essential for the utility crews to request locates, as required by 811, be performed to ensure the utility owners identify their plant prior to any work being done and the construction crews can operate as safely as possible.